Gudrun Ensslin: Red Army Faction leader

 In June 1967, Ensslin participated in political protests against the Shah of Iran during his visit to Germany.
 Though Western governments viewed the Shah as a reformer, his regime was also being criticized for oppression, brutality, corruption, and extravagance.
 In what started as a peaceful but unauthorised demonstration at Deutsche Oper Berlin, fights broke out between pro-Shah and anti-Shah demonstrators and an unarmed protestor named Benno Ohnesorg was fatally shot in the back of the head by a police officer, Karl-Heinz Kurras.
 On the night following Ohnesorg's death, Ensslin angrily denounced West Germany as a fascist police state at a Sozialistischer Deutscher Studentenbund meeting.
 Also, West Berlin's own urban guerrilla organization, Movement 2 June, named itself after this event.

 Kurras was charged with manslaughter and acquitted on grounds of self-defense on 23 November 1967, which caused further public outrage.
 Matters eventually cooled, which enraged Baader and Ensslin.
 She had left Vesper and her child for good early in 1968 and now she, Baader and Thorwald Proll decided to escalate their fight against the system.
 They left West Berlin around 20 March, and in Munich decided to firebomb department stores in Frankfurt, where a Socialist German Student Union congress was taking place.
 Together with Horst Söhnlein, they left for Frankfurt on 1 April.

 The night of 2 April 1968, a department store in Frankfurt was set ablaze, for which Baader, Ensslin, Proll and Söhnlein were subsequently arrested and prosecuted.
 In October 1968 they were sentenced to three years in prison for arson.
 After being released pending an appeal in June 1969, Baader, Ensslin and Proll fled Italy via France when the appeal was denied.

 Baader was arrested on 4 April 1970 in Berlin.
-Ensslin, Meinhof, who was at that time a well-known leftist journalist, and two other women freed him on 14 May 1970.
+Ensslin, Meinhof (who was at that time a well-known leftist journalist) and two other women freed Baader on the 14 May 1970.
 One person was wounded.
 This was the beginning of the gang's violent actions, and the Red Army Faction.
 Ensslin became one of the most wanted people in Germany.

 In May 1971, Vesper committed suicide in a mental hospital and Felix was sent to live with foster parents.

-Ensslin was arrested in a boutique on 7 June 1972 in Hamburg.
+Ensslin was arrested in a boutique on 7 June 1972 in Hamburg, while shopping for a new sweater.
+When she left a coat with a revolver in its pocket outside a fitting room, a shop assistant noticed the weight in the coat, checked the pockets, found the gun and contacted the police.